 The same reasons that tattooed people may not participate in traditional religion may make them open to other forms of non-conforming behavior.
-Research consistently shows that having even one tattoo is positively associated with underage drinking, marijuana use, early onset of sexual intercourse, and having multiple sex partners (Brooks et al. 2003; Burger and Finkel 2002; Drews et al. 2000; Dukes 2016; Gueguen 2012; King and Vidourek 2013; Koch et al. 2005).
+Research consistently shows that having even one tattoo is positively associated with underage drinking, marijuana use, early onset of sexual intercourse, and having multiple sex partners (Brooks et al. 2003; Burger and Finkel 2002; Drews, Allison, and Probst 2000; Dukes 2016; Gueguen 2012; King and Vidourek 2013; Koch et al. 2005).
 However, research also suggests that a threshold of four or more tattoos is more commonly associated with more consequential deviance such as illegal drug use or having an active arrest history (Koch et al. 2010).
 Whether illegal activities are associated with one tattoo or many, a connection between tattoos and deviance continues to exist.

-There is very little research published to date on those who are tattooed with explicitly religious symbols, or symbols that are implicitly religious to them (Dougherty and Koch 2019a; Jensen et al. 2000; Koch and Roberts 2012; Maloney and Koch 2020).
+There is very little research published to date on those who are tattooed with explicitly religious symbols, or symbols that are implicitly religious to them (Dougherty and Koch 2019b; Jensen, Flory, and Donald 2000; Koch and Roberts 2012; Maloney and Koch 2020).
 For some people, tattoos are visible expressions of faith.
-Nearly one in five tattoo wearers report that having a tattoo that they consider to religious makes them feel more spiritual (Harris Poll 2016).
-Today, it is not hard to find examples of celebrities "wearing" quotes from sacred scriptures or displaying explicitly religious symbols through visible religious tattoos.
+Nearly one-in-five tattoo wearers report that having a tattoo they consider to be religious makes them feel more spiritual (Poll 2016).
+Today, it is not hard to find examples of celebrities "wearing" quotes from sacred scriptures or displaying explicitly religious symbols through visible, religious tattoos.
 Cross tattoos adorn the upper left arm of singers Justin Timberlake and Mary J. Blige, the right leg of actress Drew Barrymore, and the lower back of actress Eva Longoria.
 Actress Angelina Jolie has a Buddhist prayer tattooed on her left shoulder blade.
 Soccer star David Beckham has multiple tattoos of Jesus and angels on his upper body.

-Some scholars have mentioned religious tattoos as an emerging trend, especially for Evangelical youth (Jensen et al. 2000; Griffith 2004).
-As far as we know, little else was done on this topic until Koch and Roberts (2012) somewhat whimsically linked motivation for religious tattoos to the Protestant Ethic.
+Some scholars have mentioned religious tattoos as an emerging trend, especially for evangelical youth (Griffith 2004; Jensen, Flory, and Donald 2000).
+As far as we know, little else was done on this topic until Koch and Roberts (2012) somewhat whimsically linked motivation for religious tattoos to the Protestant ethic.
 Maloney and Koch (2020) added depth and evidence to the idea that religious tattoos express reverence and evoke the memory of loved ones.
-Dougherty and Koch (2019a) also drew the parallel that interest and acquisition for religious tattoos are remarkably similar for tattoos in general - affiliation, identity, transformation.
-However, the content of those socio-emotional affects was explicitly religious.
+Dougherty and Koch (2019b) also drew the parallel that interest and acquisition for religious tattoos are remarkably similar for tattoos in general - affiliation, identity, transformation.
+However, the content of those socio-emotional effects was explicitly religious.